 One of the main causes of electrical fires in the home is faulty and/or old wiring.
-Landlords can directly reduce the risk of a fire damaging or even destroying their property by regularly checking the condition of the wiring, fuse board, etc. This is where an EICR comes in.
+Landlords can directly reduce the risk of a fire damaging or even destroying their property by regularly checking the condition of the wiring, fuse board, etc. This is where an electrical condition report (EICR) comes in.

 What is an EICR?

-EICR stands for electrical installation condition report.
-It’s a formal document based on an in-depth inspection and test to check the condition of the electrics in a property against the national safety standard for electrical installations.
+An EICR is the document issued, following an in-depth inspection and test to check the condition of the electrical installations (electrical outlets, wiring and consumer units) in a property against the national safety standard for electrical installations.
 It also picks up any potential safety issues.
-Think of it as an MOT for the electrics, if you will.
+Think of it as a MOT for the electrics, if you will.

-An EICR is carried out by a professional electrician.
-If passed, their report gives the green light to keep using the electrics as they are.
+The checks must be carried out by a professional electrician, and the EICR issued by them.
+If passed, an EICR gives the green light to keep using the electrics in the property as they are.
 Which explains why they’re often asked for at the start of a new rental tenancy.

 Any faults will be listed on the report, along with an explanation of why that electrical system failed the EICR.
 The faults will also be graded: